Skip to Content

 Here are a few things to consider…

 Here’s what I’ve decided based purely on the available specs.
-The xTool M1 stacks up very nicely against the Glowforge Basic machine for most of the projects I’ll want to complete while getting started.
-Let me yammer off a few points that helped me decide on working with xTool to review the M1 over the Glowforge.
+The xTool M1 stacks up very nicely against the Glowforge Aura machine for most of the projects I’ll want to complete while getting started.
+Let me yammer off a few points I think are good to know.

-• Both the xTool M1 and Glowforge Basic machines are sleek-looking and awesome for home use; they both laser engrave and cut.
-The Glowforge Basic does not do blade cuts.
+- Both the xTool M1 and Glowforge Basic machines are sleek-looking and awesome for home use; they both laser engrave and cut.

-• Both have live view cameras and autofocus functions when making projects.
+- Both have live preview cameras and autofocus functions when making projects.

 What are the price differences between xTool M1 & Glowforge Basic?

-To me it’s kind of like the difference between getting an iPhone and an Android phone.
+To me, choosing a laser machine is kind of like the difference between getting an iPhone and an Android phone.
 I don’t need everything the iPhone offers—I’m an Android user.
 I pay less and still have a great product that meets all of my needs.

 Unboxing & setting up my xTool M1